pslucas0212/RHEL-EUS/README.md

 ## Introduction

 Red Hat Enterprise Linux subscriptions include an industry leading 10 year support lifecycle.
 Red Hat provides additional support options so that you can choose the option that best fits your business requirements.
-For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional two years with an Extended Lifecycle Support (ELS) add-on subscription.
+For example, at the end of the 10 year lifecycle you can extend the life of your Red Hat Enterprise Linux instance for an additional two years with an Extended Lifecycle Support (ELS) add-on subscription.

-During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
+During the full support lifecycle a new minor release of RHEL occurs approximately every six months.
 If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive efficient support from Red Hat.

-In this tutorial we will briefly review Red Hat's Red Hat Entperise Linux (RHEL) support lifecycle and learn about Extended Update Support (EUS) for RHEL.
-We will look at the  options for managing the repos assoiciated with EUS that best meet your business needs.
+In this tutorial we will briefly review Red Hat's Red Hat Enterprise Linux (RHEL) support lifecycle and learn about Extended Update Support (EUS) for RHEL.
+We will look at the  options for managing the repos associated with EUS that best meet your business needs.

-EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
+EUS allows you to stay on a minor release for and additional 18 months beyond the end of support for the point release.
 With EUS you would have 24 months of support for a minor release of RHEL.

-**Red Hat Enterpise Linux Lifecycle support definitions**
+**Red Hat Enterprise Linux Lifecycle support definitions**
 | Full Support | Maintenance Support | Extended Lifecycle Support |
 |--------------|---------------------|----------------------------|
 | Applicable to current minor release | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 |